DanielaValero/second-brain/notes/03-projects 📅/post-technical-assessments/my-guide-to-interviewing.md

 * What I've learned

 ## What I've learned
-*** Talk to recruiters & schedulling:**
+*** Talk to recruiters & scheduling:**
-  * How much refined, automated and digitalized the schedulling with the recruiter might be an indicator for the digital maturity of the organization
+  * How much refined, automated and digitalized the scheduling with the recruiter might be an indicator for the digital maturity of the organization
 *** Right mindset for interview**
   * One intervew a day is best
   * If I am too stressed, is better to reschedule